CiscoDevNet/AppD-Cloud-Kickstart/workshops/aws/eks-monitoring-lab/lab-exercise-02.md

 **To Request Additional VPC's or EIP's**
 1. Navitate to the AWS Request Form located here: https://console.aws.amazon.com/support/cases#/create?issueType=service-limit-increase&limitType=service-code-elastic-ips
-2. Select a Limit Type "Elastic IP" or "VPC"
+2. Select a Limit Type 'Elastic IP' or 'VPC'
 3. Select a severity -- your call, select something appropriate.
 4. Select the Region you want the request associated with
 5. Select the new limit you are requesting